 Pro Tip: Since Spanish tiles are handmade, we recommend that our clients order 15-20% overage to allow for waste, cuts, and borders.
 While there will always be a little waste in shipping, it’s easy to underestimate the vast number of cuts required for decorative patterns and waste in handling.
 Avoid additional lead times and shipping fees by getting everything required for a job at the same time… plus a little extra for storage should any tiles ever need to be replaced.

 How to Choose the Best Type of Spanish Tile for your Project

 Spanish Tile Flooring.
 There are a lot of choices for Spanish-style flooring.

 The most popular is the Mexican Saltillo tile.
-This clay tile is known to be one of the most durable terracotta floor tiles in the world.
-Fortunately, it’s also known as an affordable flooring choice for Spanish-style homes.
+This clay tile is known to be one of the world’s most durable terracotta floor tiles.
+Fortunately, it’s also an affordable flooring choice for Spanish-style homes.